 Research, drafting and prosecution are the three cornerstones of the patent process.
 How a patent professional approaches each cornerstone can have a significant impact on the expenses, durations and outcomes of their patent applications.
-Many tools have been developed to help patent professionals perform their duties better and faster but combining patent prosecution tools at each stage of the patent process allows professionals to maximize their effectiveness against USPTO examiners for even greater success.
+Many tools have been developed to help patent professionals perform their duties better and faster but combining tools at all stages of patent prosecution allows professionals to maximize their effectiveness against USPTO examiners for even greater success.

-As any patent professional will tell you, research is the backbone of any good patent application.
+As any patent professional will tell you, research is normally the first of the stages of patent prosecution and the backbone of any good patent application.

 Research not only helps determine the patentability of an invention and inform on how to best draft a patent application, but it also sheds light on how rocky the patent process is likely to be.
 Patentability can be affected by prior art that exists anywhere in the world, which is why the TotalPatent One® patent search platform allows users to search and efficiently filter through over 100 million patent records from over 100 worldwide patent authorities.
 When paired with the PatentAdvisor™ patent analytics platform, patent professionals can also identify which USPTO art units are most likely to evaluate their applications.
 PatentAdvisor patent analytics then reveal which potential art units are the most statistically favorable, and patent analytics help determine how difficult patent prosecution will likely be and how long it will likely take.

 In the second of the stages of patent prosecution and armed with the information gained from TotalPatent One search results and PatentAdvisor patent analytics, patent professionals can approach their application drafting strategically.
 Knowledge gained from thorough research helps minimize the likelihood of Section 102 novelty rejections or Section 103 obviousness rejections, and the risks and limitations revealed by prior art references help shape a patent application’s structure, terminology and scope.